franvillamil/franvillamil.github.io/research.md

 ### Working papers

 * Wartime collective targeting and postwar ethnic mobilization.
-* Teachers as Fifth-Columnists: The Case of Fracoist Spain.
-(With Laia Balcells.)
+* Teachers as Fifth-Columnists: The Case of Francoist Spain. (with Laia Balcells)

 ### Reports / others